kanutron/AssistantAI/README.md

 The `AssistantAI` command in the command palette.

-TODO: publish in package control so installation is straight forward.
+==TODO==: publish in package control so installation is straight forward.

 ## Settings